ims-tcl/DeRE/README.md

 ```
 @inproceedings{Adel2018,
-  author = {Heike Adel and Laura Ana Maria Bostan and Sean Papay and Sebastian PadÃ³ and Roman Klinger},
+  author = {Heike Adel and Laura Ana Maria Bostan and Sean Papay and Sebastian Padó and Roman Klinger},
   title = {{DERE}: A Task and Domain-Independent Slot Filling Framework for Declarative Relation Extraction},
   booktitle = {Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing: System Demonstrations},
   optpages = {},